The Fourth Operation

 as x → 0

 We will explain what asymptotic means in the next section.
-The general term iswhere f (i)(x) denotes the ith derivative of f (x).
+The general term iswhere f (i)(x) denotes the i th derivative of f (x).

 If the function is not only smooth but real analytic the series converges and we needn’t specify “as x goes to zero.”
-Some authors write ≈ instead of = when the series diverges or isn’t known to converge.
-We shall let “as x goes to zero” serve to indicate that the series is asymptotic and may or may not converge.

 Asymptotic Power Series